 When it comes to choosing the best buy to let limited company mortgage deal, this is not a question of simply choosing the deal with the lowest monthly repayments and the cheapest interest rate.

 As with residential mortgages, there is a wide range of BTL mortgages available so it’s probably best to speak with an experienced buy to let mortgage broker who can offer independent financial advice for meeting your current and future needs.

 However, there may be some people wanting to invest in a buy to let property and wondering why limited companies have taken off in recent years for landlords.

-The answer is quite simple: the government has tightened the rules on claiming various reliefs for wear and tear as well as mortgage interest and a limited company offers the best way currently of boosting profitability.
+The answer is quite simple: the government has tightened the rules on claiming various reliefs for wear and tear as well as mortgage interest and a registered business offers the best way currently of boosting profitability.

-Also, a limited company may not suit your investment ambitions and you will need to think carefully about whether creating a Ltd company – you will need to create a Special Purpose Vehicle or SPV – is really for you with the additional administration required.
+Also, a LTD may not suit your investment ambitions and you will need to think carefully about whether creating a Ltd company – you will need to create a Special Purpose Vehicle or SPV – is really for you with the additional administration required.

 What is a limited company buy to let mortgage?